The Shelby County decision

-About Section 5 of the Voting Rights Act
+coverage formula in Section 4(b) of the Voting Rights Act to determine which jurisdictions are

 Coverage Under the Special Provisions of the Voting Rights Act